Did you know that the liver is one of the body's most important organs?⠀⠀⠀⠀⠀⠀⠀⠀⠀

 The possible repercussions of removing the gallbladder are:⠀

-- A deficiency of fat-soluble vitamins vitamins A, D, K, EE)
+- A deficiency in fat-soluble vitamins (vitamins A, D, K, E)

 - Irritation and thinning of the intestinal lining

 - A hormonal imbalance due to a lack of good fat absorbed

 - An alternation between constipation and diarrhea⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Favor extra virgin and cold-pressed olive oil

 - Avoid processed fats, fast food, fried foods, sugars, refined foods (bread, pasta, pastries, ...).)